 25. Lumbini Gardens

-This beautiful public park is nestled on the banks of the Nagawara Lake in Bangalore and is believed to be dedicated to Lord Budhha.
-While it is not as famous as other parks across South India, it is a treat to the eyes nevertheless and one of the best tourist places in Bangalore.
+This spectacular public park is located on the banks of the Nagawara Lake in Bangalore and is believed to be dedicated to Lord Buddha.
+While it is not as famous as other parks across South India, it is a treat to the eyes nevertheless and one of the must-visit places in Bangalore.
 It’s a great place Complete with a kid’s park, boating club, attractive fountains, stunning statues, and some rare plants that add a touch of beauty to its serene landscape.
 Whether you choose to take a boat ride with bae or just a refreshing morning walk in its green environs, you’ll end up falling in love with this verdant space!

 Location: Outer Ring Rd, Nagavara, Bengaluru, Karnataka 560045

 Suggested Read: Bangalore’s Heli Taxis To Fly To The Airport From This Week

 26. M.G.
 Road

 Bangalore sightseeing is incomplete without paying a visit to M.G.
 Road there.
 Perhaps one of the busiest roads there in Bangalore, this destination is the hub for all the recreational and commercial activities that the younger crowds of Bengaluru indulge in.
 This one-stop destination is perfect for a weekend shopping spree.
 From traditional handicrafts to cutlery, from silk sarees to bone china sets, there’s everything and anything that can be found here.
 There are also plenty of fantastic restaurants that serve drool-worthy dishes!

 Location: Mahatma Gandhi Road, Shivajinagar, Bengaluru, Karnataka 560001

 Timings: Sunday to Monday from 11.00 AM to 1.00 AM